 Click here for 13 custom floor plans (diagrams like this one)

-Master Bedroom Style Guide
+Primary Bedroom Style Guide

 The average adult needs between 7 ½ and 8 hours of sleep each night.
 If you think about it, about half the time you spend at home is in bed.
-It makes sense to give the type of master bedroom style you get careful thought.
+It makes sense to give the type of primary bedroom style you get careful thought.